- Directed By: Brian De Palma

 Snake Eyes also posted soft numbers overseas and cumed $48.3M.
 The worldwide total was $103.8M and Paramount/Disney would see returned about $57M after theaters take their percentage of the gross — which would almost cover P&A expenses but the theatrical receipts would not dent the large budget.

-De Palma followed up Snake Eyes with the box office bomb Mission To Mars and after that troubled production he never directed a movie for a studio again — instead landing most of his funding independently or from European sources.
+De Palma followed up Snake Eyes with the box office bomb Mission To Mars (2000) and after that troubled production he never directed a movie for a studio again — instead landing most of his funding independently or from European sources.
+His streak of money losers continued with Femme Fatale (2002) and The Black Dahlia (2006) was the last expensive production he had reins over.